bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

 **Refer this document if you want to add a new BigchainDB node to an existing cluster**

-**If you want to start your first BigchainDB node in the BigchiainDB cluster, refer**
+**If you want to start your first BigchainDB node in the BigchainDB cluster, refer**
 :doc:`this <node-on-kubernetes>`